kylehounslow/holmesgpt/experimental/ag-ui/front-end/README.md

 ## Configuration

-The app expects an AG-UI compatible agent service running at the URL specified in `REACT_APP_AGENT_URL`.
+The app expects an AG-UI compatible agent service running at the base URL specified in `AGENT_URL`.
+The chat endpoint will be accessed at `${AGENT_URL}/api/agui/chat`.
 The agent should:

 - Accept POST requests with `RunAgentInput` payload
 - Return Server-Sent Events (SSE) stream